St James' Catholic High School, Stockport: Academics

 The school performs above the Stockport and National average in Progress 8 (0.31) and Attainment 8(54.8).

 Ofsted praised the school in 2017, saying the school was good but the outcomes for the pupils were outstanding.
 They praised the school community, and the pupils eagerness to learn.
 The pupils felt safe and there was no bullying.

 "This is an improving school.
 Pupils learn well and make excellent progress because teaching in English, mathematics and most other subjects is consistently good" Pupils, including the most able, are challenged by their work because the teachers have high expectations of them and plan work that is hard but appropriate for their ability.

 In Key Stage 3, alternate year groups are taught German and French.
 In Key Stage 4, about a third of the year group study single sciences- while the majority do combined science.

 Pastoral matters

 The ethos of the school is ‘To educate and develop global Catholic citizens'.
-They do this by using their three main values of family, faith and excellence.
-The school's mission statement is: "To ensure everyone within our school family achieves their full potential, to encourage learning and development through faith, and to strive for excellence".
 Behaviour on the corridors and in class is "exemplary".
 Attendance overall is good in line with the national average.
 Pastoral managers check carefully on the reasons why individual pupils are absent.
 A small number of pupils with severe medical needs must often miss school to attend medical appointments and this depresses the published statistics.